datacarpentry/sql-socialsci/episodes/05-creating-new-columns.md

 ## Using built-in functions to create new values

 In addition to using simple arithmetic operations to create new columns, you can also use some of the SQLite builtin functions.
-Full details of the available builtin functions are available from the SQLite.org wbsite [here](https://sqlite.org/lang_corefunc.html#instr).
+Full details of the available builtin functions are available from the SQLite.org website [here](https://sqlite.org/lang_corefunc.html#instr).

 We will look at some of the arithmetic and statistical functions when we deal with aggregations in a later lesson.